 A two-form entry primary in Wyken, east Coventry, Ravensdale combines a clear values framework with a noticeable emphasis on music.
 The current headteacher is Miss Jennie Nurse.

-Academic performance at the end of Year 6 is a headline strength.
-In the most recent published results (2024), 83.33% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 22.33% reached greater depth, compared with 8% across England.
-Reading, mathematics and grammar, punctuation and spelling scaled scores are also above England averages (reading 107, maths 106, GPS 109).
+Academic performance at the end of Year 6 is now a steadier picture.
+In the current dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 0% reached the combined higher threshold.
+Reading, mathematics and GPS scaled scores remain above 100, at 106, 105 and 107 respectively.

 What will matter most to families is fit.
 This is a school that expects pupils to live the values daily, and it organises a lot of school life, from behaviour to enrichment, around that shared language.